 My two friends and I booked a ticket to Kalispell, Montana in late March thinking “what the hell- let’s go on a trip”.
 We all have wanderlust in our blood and we were ready for an adventure.
-July 16, 2016 we were dropped off at the airport with our luggage, bear bells and a plastic baggie as a wallet – what did we get ourselves into?
+We were dropped off at the airport with our luggage, bear bells and a plastic baggie as a wallet – what did we get ourselves into?

 Our alarm went off at 8 and we all slowly rolled out of bed to begin packing up and we wanted to grab some breakfast before we began our hiking adventures.
 One of staff suggested we check out Glacier Grill about a half mile down the road from Glacier Under Canvas so we went there for a quick bite to eat.